OpenNebula/addon-lxdone/README.md

 [LXD](https://linuxcontainers.org/lxd/) is a daemon which provides a REST API to drive **LXC** containers.
 Containers are lightweight OS-level Virtualization instances, they behave like Virtual Machines but don't suffer from hardware emulation processing penalties by sharing the kernel with the host.
 They run bare-metal-like, simple containers can boot up in 2 seconds consuming less than 32MB of RAM and a minimal fraction of a CPU Core.
 Check out this [performance comparison against KVM](https://insights.ubuntu.com/2015/05/18/lxd-crushes-kvm-in-density-and-speed/) if you don't know much about LXD.

 # Development & Contribution
-If you want to contribute feel free to request new features, the TODO list is stated according to our priority order.
+When contributing make pull requests to the feature branch for the next release, don't commit to master branch If you want to contribute feel free to request new features, check first TODO.
 Check the [Flowchart](picts/flow_chart) to get a bettter understanding of the driver internals, pictures starting with **one-** ex. [one-deploy.png](picts/flow_chart/one-deploy.png) ressemble the scripts overview.
 The action scripts are written in python, there is a script  [lxd_common.py](src/remotes/vmm/lxd/lxd_common.py) containing lots of functions used by the action scripts ex. [lxd_common.py](src/remotes/vmm/lxd/deploy.py) which is executed when starting a VM, tus reducing the code, if you want to add code and it could be used by several action scripts then add it here.

-<h2>Developers</h2>
+## Developers

+### Leaders
 - **Sergio Vega Gutiérrez** [![champion](https://img.shields.io/badge/one-champion-blue.svg?style=flat-square)](https://opennebula.org/community/community-champions/) [sergiojvg92 at gmail.com](mailto:sergiojvg92@gmail.com?subject=LXDoNe)
 - **José Manuel de la Fé Herrero** [jmdelafe92 at gmail.com](mailto:jmdelafe92@gmail.com?subject=LXDoNe)
 - **Daniel Clavijo Coca** [dann1telecom at gmail.com](mailto:dann1telecom@gmail.com?subject=LXDoNe)

-<h3>Contributors</h3>
+### Contributors
 - **Akihiko Ota**     [@sw37th]

 # Compatibility